VINEYARD, Utah County — A huge source of water no one has ever seen is fueling a massive project in Utah County.

 Geneva's old wells were capped.
 The water district is drilling new ones to ensure reliability.
 Some are going as deep as 1,600 feet below the surface to reach a deep "basement aquifer" that has never been tapped before.

 A huge 10 million-gallon storage reservoir is under construction on slopes above Saratoga Springs.
-Other new facilities include seven metering stations where the water is distributed to participating municipalities.
+Other new facilities include seven metering stations where the water is distributed to participating municipalities.9 comments on this story

 Because no federal funds are involved, the cost of the massive project will be recovered entirely from water bills.